(according to Sections 289 (4) and 315 (4) of the German Commercial Code (HGB))

 Executive Board’s Powers to Issue or Repurchase Shares

-On the basis of the resolution of the Annual General Meeting of July 23, 2013, the Executive Board is authorized, subject to the consent of the Supervisory Board, to increase the share capital of ProSiebenSat.1 Media AG on or before July 22, 2018, by not more than EUR 109,398,600 by issuing new no-par shares in return for contributions in cash and/or in kind on one or more occasions (Authorized Capital 2013).
+On the basis of the resolution of the Annual General Meeting of May 21, 2015, the Executive Board is authorized, subject to the consent of the Supervisory Board, to increase the share capital of ProSiebenSat.1 Media SE on or before July 22, 2018, by not more than EUR 109,398,600 by issuing new no-par shares in return for contributions in cash and/or in kind on one or more occasions (Authorized Capital 2013).
 Subject to the consent of the Supervisory Board, the Executive Board is authorized to determine the further content of the rights attached to the shares and the conditions of the share issue.
-Shareholders are granted a preemptive right.
+Shareholders are fundamentally granted the legal preemptive right.

 The authorization to issue convertible and/or warrant-linked bonds granted to the Executive Board on the basis of the resolution of the Annual General Meeting on June 4, 2009, expired at the end of June 3, 2014.
 The contingent capital created to serve the convertible and/or warrant-linked bonds has therefore likewise become invalid.

-By resolution of the Annual General Meeting of May 15, 2012, amended by resolution of the Annual General Meeting of July 23, 2013 with respect to the conversion of preference shares into common shares, ProSiebenSat.1 Media AG is authorized to purchase its own shares on or before May 14, 2017 in the total amount of up to 10 % of the share capital as of the date of the resolution.
-The company can utilize this authorization in full or in part, on one or more occasions, and for one or more purposes.
-The purchase can – also with the use of derivatives – be made via the stock exchange or by means of a tender offer directed to all shareholders and/or by way of a public solicitation to submit sales offers.
+The resolution of the Annual General Meeting of May 21, 2015, authorizes ProSiebenSat.1 Media SE up to May 20, 2020, to acquire its own shares in an amount of up to 10 % of the share capital at the time the authorization was granted or — if lower — the time the authorization is exercised.
+The Company can exercise this authorization in full or in part, on one or more occasions, and for every legally permissible purpose.
+The purchase can — also with the use of derivatives – be made via the stock exchange or by means of a tender offer directed to all shareholders and/or by way of a public solicitation to submit sales offers.
 Purchased own shares can be sold again or redeemed without an additional Annual General Meeting resolution.
 On the resale of own shares, the Executive Board is authorized, subject to the consent of the Supervisory Board, to partially or fully exclude the shareholders’ preemptive rights in certain cases described in more detail in the resolution of the Annual General Meeting.

 Significant Agreements of the Company Subject to a Change of Control Resulting from a Takeover Bid

-ProSiebenSat.1 Media AG concluded the following significant agreements that entail regulations for the event of a change of control, which could result from a takeover bid:
+ProSiebenSat.1 Media SE concluded the following significant agreements that entail regulations for the event of a change of control, which could result from a takeover bid:

-ProSiebenSat.1 Media AG has an unsecured syndicated facilities agreement that, as of December 31, 2014, includes a term loan of EUR 1.400 billion and a revolving credit facility with a facility amount of EUR 600.0 million.
-In the event that the control over ProSiebenSat.1 Media AG changes by way of direct or indirect acquisition of more than 50 % of the voting rights in ProSiebenSat.1 Media AG by a third party (change of control), the lenders are entitled to terminate their participation in the facility and to demand repayment of outstanding amounts allocable to them within a certain period after the change of control takes place.
+ProSiebenSat.1 Media SE has an unsecured syndicated facilities agreement which, as of December 31, 2015, includes a term loan of EUR 2.100 billion and a revolving credit facility with a facility amount of EUR 600 million.
+In the event that the control over ProSiebenSat.1 Media SE changes by way of direct or indirect acquisition of more than 50 % of the voting rights in ProSiebenSat.1 Media SE by a third party (change of control), the lenders are entitled to terminate their participation in the facility and to demand repayment of outstanding amounts allocable to them within a certain period after the change of control takes place.

-In addition, ProSiebenSat.1 Media AG has outstanding unsecured notes of EUR 600.0 million.
-In the event that the control over ProSiebenSat.1 Media AG changes by way of direct or indirect acquisition of more than 50 % of the voting rights in ProSiebenSat.1 Media AG by a third party (change of control) and a negative rating is obtained following such a change of control, the note creditors are entitled to call in their notes and demand repayment.
+In addition, ProSiebenSat.1 Media SE has outstanding unsecured notes of EUR 600 million.
+In the event that the control over ProSiebenSat.1 Media SE changes by way of direct or indirect acquisition of more than 50 % of the voting rights in ProSiebenSat.1 Media SE by a third party (change of control) and a negative rating event occurs following such a change of control, the note creditors are entitled to call in their notes and demand repayment.

 In addition, some license agreements for films, TV series and other programs important for the Company include regulations that, in the event of a change of control, entitle the provider of the program content to terminate the corresponding license agreement prematurely.
-In addition, in the event of a change of control one of the major contracts with a cable network operator grants the contract partner the right to terminate all its contracts with the ProSiebenSat.1 Group.
+Single format license agreements with TV format developers also allow the contractual partner to resign the individual contracts with ProSiebenSat.1 Group in the event of a change of control.
+In addition, in the event of a change of control one of the major contracts with a cable network operator grants the contract partner the right to terminate all its contracts with ProSiebenSat.1 Group.

 Company’s Compensation Agreements with Executive Board Members or Employees for the Event of a Takeover Bid

-There are no compensation agreements of ProSiebenSat.1 Media AG with members of the Executive Board or employees for the event of a takeover bid.
+There are otherwise no change of control clauses with employees of ProSiebenSat.1 Media SE for the event of a takeover bid.